 Although the ExOfficio Give-N-Go Boxer Brief is the lowest scoring in the review, they're still a decent pair of underwear and a noticeable improvement over non-performance models.
 Although they stink quicker than wool, they wick sweat better than the average pair of underwear, and they are quite easily washed and dried, no matter where you are.
 They won't last as long as some of the other boxer briefs in the review, but you can buy two of the ExOfficio pairs for the price of a single pair of its competition.
-For a pair of underwear that will get the job done at an excellent price, we think that the Give-N-Go is worth looking into and worthy of our Best Buy Award.
+For a pair of underwear that will get the job done at an excellent price, we think that the Give-N-Go is worth looking into.

 — Ethan Newman